Verity Firth

 Verity Helen Firth (born 28 August 1973) is an Australian university executive and former politician.
-She is the Pro Vice-Chancellor (Social Justice and Inclusion) at the University of Technology Sydney.
+Since February 2024, Professor the Hon.
+Verity Firth AM is the Vice-President Societal Impact, Equity and Engagement at the University of New South Wales (UNSW).
+She is a Professor of Practice at the School of Education, Faculty of Arts, Design and Architecture.
+In 2015-2022, she was the Pro Vice-Chancellor (Social Justice and Inclusion) at the University of Technology Sydney.
 She was the chief executive officer of the Public Education Foundation in Australia.

 Firth served as a member of the New South Wales Legislative Assembly representing the electorate of Balmain for the Labor Party from 2007 to 2011.
 During this period, she served as Minister for Women, Minister for Science and Medical Research, and Minister Assisting the Minister for Health (Cancer) from 2007 to 2008, Minister for Climate Change and the Environment in 2008, and as the Minister for Education and Training from 2008 to 2011.

 Career

 Firth became a member of the Labor Party at the age of 15.
 She studied at North Sydney Girls High between 1986 and 1991, before studying Arts/Law at the University of Sydney between 1992 and 1998.
 While at university, she was active in student politics.
 After graduating, she worked as a political staffer, prior to working as an articled clerk at Slater & Gordon in 2001; she then worked as a campaign organiser for the Australian Labor Party (2001–2004).
 Between 2004 and 2007, she practised as a solicitor with Slater & Gordon, specialising in asbestos litigation and industrial law.

 Firth was elected as a councillor of the City of Sydney in 2004.
 During her tenure on Council, she served for a period as Deputy Lord Mayor.
 Prior to entering state politics, she served on the board of the Law and Justice Foundation and Aidwatch.

 Firth was elected to the new seat of Balmain on 24 March 2007.
 Though there was a swing away from the Labor, she won the seat with a majority of just below 4%.
 She was sworn in on 2 April 2007, receiving simultaneous appointment as Minister for Women, Minister for Science and Medical Research, Minister Assisting the Minister for Health (Cancer) and Minister Assisting the Minister for the Environment, Climate Change and Water (Environment).

 On 22 February 2008, Phil Koperberg, Minister for the Environment, Climate Change and Water, resigned from cabinet due to ill health.
 Firth was subsequently appointed as Minister for Environment and Climate Change.